-This Municipal Service Review was prepared by Del Norte LAFCo staff during July and August 2012.
-The district was sent a questionnaire to obtain information concerning the current status of district operations.
+This Municipal Service Review was prepared by Del Norte LAFCo staff during 2018-19.
+The current Library Manager was contacted to obtain information concerning the current status of district operations.
 LAFCo staff reviewed pertinent resource documents such as the District website and Financial Statements to obtain detailed descriptions of existing infrastructure and services provided by the district.
 The draft Municipal Service Review was provided to the Del Norte Library District staff for review and clarification.
 All information gathered for this report is stored in Del Norte LAFCo files for future reference.